 Core Course - Customizable

-You may choose to pursue the optional Area of Concentration: Biotechnology Legal/Regulatory.
-To qualify, you must select 3 courses from this Area of Concentration.
+You may choose to pursue one of the three optional Areas of Concentration.
+To qualify, you must select 4 courses from within that Area of Concentration.